 About the blogger:

 Chapin Langenheim is an editor at Wolfram Research.
 They hold a BFA in Creative Writing, with their passion for writing leading to projects such as publishing a (now banned) novel at age seventeen.
-When they’re not editing, you can find them stuck in a Google wormhole researching obscure topics or laughing at The Chicago Manual of Style’s monthly Q&A.
+When they’re not at work, you can find them woodworking, stuck in a Google research wormhole or laughing at the snark in The Chicago Manual of Style’s monthly Q&A.